SecHex/SecHex-Scripts/README.md

 # NoRecoil-Tool

-1. create a new Lua Scrip.
+1. create a new Lua Script.
 2. Copy & Paste the code.
 3. Press "Numlock" to start the script.